Consent Policy

 Written Consent

 There are no legal requirements in terms of specific procedures that require written consent.
-However, as a matter of good practice, the General Medical Council guidance states that written consent should be obtained in cases where the treatment is complex, or involves significant risks and /or side effects (the term ‘risk’ is used throughout to refer to any adverse outcome, including those which some health professionals would describe as ‘side-effects’ or complications’)
+However, as a matter of good practice, the General Medical Council guidance states that written consent should be obtained in cases where the treatment is complex or involves significant risks and/or side effects.

-- the provision of clinical care is not the primary purpose of the investigation or examination eg videoing of consultation for education and training
+• providing clinical care is not the primary purpose of the procedure

-- the treatment is part of research programme
+the treatment is part of a project or programme of research

-The Mental Capacity Act 2005 (the Act) provides the legal framework for acting and making decisions on behalf of individuals who lack the mental capacity to make particular decisions for them.
-Everyone working with and/or caring for an adult who may lack capacity to make specific decisions must comply with this Act when making decisions or acting for that person, when the person lacks the capacity to make a particular decision for themselves.
-The same rules apply whether the decisions are life-changing events or everyday matters.
+The Mental Capacity Act 2005 provides the legal framework for acting and making decisions on behalf of individuals who lack the mental capacity to make particular decisions for themselves.
+Everyone working with and/or caring for an adult who may lack capacity to make specific decisions must comply with this Act.

-Where an adult patient does not have the capacity to give or withhold consent to a significant intervention, this fact should be documented in form 4 (form for adults who are unable to consent to investigation or treatment), along with the assessment of the patient’s capacity, why the health professional believes the treatment to be in the patient’s best interests, and the involvement of people close to the patient.
+Where an adult patient does not have the capacity to give or withhold consent to a significant intervention, this fact should be documented in form 4, along with the assessment of the patient’s capacity, why the health professional believes the treatment to be in the patient’s best interests, and the involvement of people close to the patient.
 The standard consent forms should never be used for adult patients unable to consent for themselves.
 For more minor interventions, this information should be entered in the patient’s notes.

-The Mental Capacity Act introduced a duty on NHS bodies to instruct an independent mental capacity advocate (IMCA) in serious medical treatment decisions when a person who lacks the capacity to make a decision has no one who can speak for them, other than paid staff.
-The Act allows people to plan ahead for a time when they may not have the capacity to make their own decisions: it allows them to appoint a personal welfare attorney to make health and social care decisions, including medical treatment, on their behalf or to make an advance decision to refuse medical treatment.
-Further guidance is available in the Mental Capacity Act (2005) Code of Practice.
+The Act introduced a duty on NHS bodies to instruct an Independent Mental Capacity Advocate (IMCA) in serious medical treatment decisions when a person who lacks the capacity to make a decision has no one who can speak for them, other than paid staff.
+The Act allows people to plan ahead for a time when they may not have the capacity to make their own decisions: it allows them to appoint a personal welfare attorney or make an Advance Decision to Refuse Treatment (ADRT).

 Occasionally, there will not be a consensus on whether a particular treatment is in an incapacitated adult’s best interests.
 Where the consequences of having, or not having, the treatments are potentially serious, a court declaration may be sought.